 In the days prior to getting an attack of trigeminal neuralgia, you might get prodromal symptoms like tingling or a numb feeling in the affected area.
 These kinds of prodromal symptoms generally feel like an aching, constant pain rather than the lancinating pain seen in true trigeminal neuralgia.

-The pain of trigeminal neuralgia fortunately does not occur when the patient is asleep.
+The pain of TN, fortunately, does not occur when the patient is asleep.
 Patients have what’s called type I TN if they have the stabbing, shock-like pain more than fifty percent of the time.
 Type II TN involves having pain more than 50 percent of the time that is aching, constant or burning.
 In either case, the attacks worse over time and, while not fatal, can be really debilitating.
 Many who have the disease quit doing daily activities because they fear a recurrence of the pain.Causes of Trigeminal Neuralgia

 The causes of trigeminal neuralgia are varied and there are some doctors who believe we haven’t yet gotten to the bottom of all cases of trigeminal neuralgia.
 One common cause appears to be an inflamed or enlarged blood vessel that pinches the trigeminal nerve as it leaves the brainstem and passes through the tiny hole that sends it out to provide sensation to the face.
 The compression can wear away at the myelin coating (protective sheath) around the nerve.
 Blood vessels stretch as a person ages and can pulsate in the vicinity of the nerve.